Azure/bicep-types-az/generated/videoanalyzer/microsoft.media/2021-11-01-preview/types.md

 ## ListProvisioningTokenInput
 ### Properties
-* **expirationDate**: string (Required, WriteOnly): The desired expiration date of the registration token.
+* **expirationDate**: string (Required): The desired expiration date of the registration token.
 The Azure Video Analyzer IoT edge module must be initialized and connected to the Internet prior to the token expiration date.

 ## LivePipelineProperties
 ### Properties